 Alternative Payments Program

-The Alternative Payments Program (APP) works with and funds health authorities or similar agency and works to improve service delivery and patient’s access to services through alternative physician compensation models to fee-for service.
+The Alternative Payments program works with and funds health authorities or similar agency and works to improve service delivery and patient’s access to services through alternative physician compensation models to fee-for service.

 Alternative Forms of Physician Payment